Revisiting the Analysis of Matched-Pair and Stratified Experiments in the Presence of Attrition: Main Results

 which is the average treatment effect for those units with $X_i = 1$.
 In contrast, $\theta^{\rm obs}$ does not lend itself to a straightforward causal interpretation in this example (however in Remark \ref{rem:attrit_units} we provide a favorable interpretation of $\theta^{\rm obs}$ under Assumption \ref{as:MIPO|T} and the additional assumption that $R_i(1) = R_i(0)$).

 In general, straightforward algebra shows that $\rho(x) = 1$ if and only if

 In words, $\rho(x) = 1$ if and only if the conditional probability of attrition under treatment is inversely proportional to the conditional probability of attrition under control.
-A natural assumption which guarantees (\ref{eq:proportion}) for all $x$ is Assumption \ref{as:indep_attrition} with $C_i = X_i$.
+A natural assumption which guarantees (\ref{eq:proportion}) for all $x$ is Assumption \ref{as:indep_attrition} with $C_i = X_i$, so that attrition is independent of the matching variables $X_i$.
+Finally, we note that under Assumption \ref{as:indep_attrition} with $C_i = X_i$, it follows that $\theta^{\rm drop} = \theta^{\rm obs}$.
+As a result, $\theta^{\rm drop} = \theta$ under Assumptions \ref{as:MIPO} and \ref{as:indep_attrition}.
 We summarize the above discussion in the following corollary:

 \begin{corollary} \begin{enumerate}[(a)] \item Under Assumption \ref{as:MIPO}, $\theta^{\rm obs} = \theta$. \item Under Assumption \ref{as:MIPO|T} with $C_i = X_i$, $\theta^{\rm drop} = E[\tau(X_i)\rho(X_i)]$. \item Under Assumption \ref{as:indep_attrition} with $C_i = X_i$, $\theta^{\rm drop} = \theta^{\rm obs}$. \item Under Assumption \ref{as:indep_attrition} with $C_i = X_i$ and either Assumption \ref{as:MIPO} or Assumption \ref{as:MIPO|T} with $C_i = X_i$, $\theta^{\rm drop} = \theta$. \end{enumerate} \end{corollary}